-Iranian Journal of Nuclear Medicine is a peer-reviewed biannually journal of the Research Institute for Nuclear Medicine, Tehran University of Medical Sciences, covering basic and clinical nuclear medicine sciences and relevant applications such as molecular imaging, functional and metabolic investigation of disease, radiobiology, dosimetry, radiopharmacy, radiochemistry, instrumentation and computer sciences, etc.
+Iranian Journal of Nuclear Medicine is a peer-reviewed biannually journal of the Research Center for Nuclear Medicine, Tehran University of Medical Sciences, covering basic and clinical nuclear medicine sciences and relevant applications such as molecular imaging, functional and metabolic investigation of disease, radiobiology, dosimetry, radiopharmacy, radiochemistry, instrumentation and computer sciences, etc.

 The journal particularly welcomes original articles reflecting the local or worldwide growing materials as well as common critical problems and interests in the field of nuclear medicine.
 Also systematic reviews/meta-analyses, general reviews, mini-reviews, short communications, editorials, case reports and letters to the editor in this subject will be accepted.
 The aim of this journal is to contribute to the education of physicians, technologists, and other relevant specialists and to provide an opportunity for the exchange of scientific information for national and international nuclear medicine community.

 There are no charges for publication in this journal and all manuscripts should be submitted via journal, URL: http://irjnm.tums.ac.ir , easy to use and easy to track, thus by conducting all procedures electronically your submission will be done rather faster.
 Once you submit an article, it will be forwarded to one of the editors and afterwards to at least two of the peer-reviewers.
 At once after submission, the author will be notified of both the submission process by means of email and the follow-up ID code.
 It is recommended to save the sent ID code for all the future correspondence regarding each article separately.